 - 1. Setbacks are measured from the closest point of a building to the property line. - 2.
 Up to 20 percent of the building frontage may be set back more than 5 feet. - 3.
 All uses are allowed to be attached horizontally.
 Accordingly, the setback requirement at the point of the shared wall is zero. - 4.
-No setback is required for commercial or residential above ground-floor commercial; an 8-foot front street setback is required for ground-floor residential, and 5-foot side street setback is required for ground-floor residential. - 5.
+No setback is required for commercial or residential above residential, and 5-foot side an 8-foot front street setback is required for - 5.
 Required alley setbacks are measured from the centerline of the alley.